Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

+- Kansas City has combined with its opponents to put up more than 51 points in eight of 15 games this season.

-- Kansas City's games this season have gone over 50.5 points eight of 15 times.
+- Cincinnati's games have gone over 51 points in seven of 15 chances this season.

-- The combined points per game average of the two teams, 55.4, is 4.9 points above Sunday's over/under.

-- This contest's total is 8.5 points above the 42 these two squads combine to surrender per game this season.
+- Sunday's total is 4.4 points lower than the two team's combined 55.4 points per game average.

+- The 42 combined points per game that these two squads have allowed this season are 9.0 fewer than the 51 total in this contest.

-- The 50.5 total in this game is 4.2 points above the 46.3 average total in Bengals games this season.
+- The 46.3 PPG average total in Bengals games this season is 4.7 points fewer than this game's over/under.

 Chiefs stats and trends

-- In Kansas City's 15 games this year, it has eight wins against the spread.

-- So far this season, the Chiefs have been installed as favorites by a 5-point margin or more 10 times and are 5-5 ATS in those matchups.
+- This season, the Chiefs have an against the spread record of 5-5 in their 10 games as a favorite of 5 points or more.

-- Kansas City's games this year have hit the over on eight of 15 set point totals (53.3%).
+- Kansas City's games this year have hit the over in 53.3% of its opportunities (eight times in 15 games with a set point total).

-- Kansas City is 7-3 against the spread and 8-2 overall in games when it puts up more than 21.6 points.
+- When Kansas City scores more than 21.6 points, it is 7-3 against the spread and 8-2 overall.

-- Kansas City is 7-5 against the spread and 9-3 overall when the team amasses more than 344.9 yards.
+- Kansas City is 7-5 against the spread and 9-3 overall when the team amasses over 344.9 yards.

-- This year, the Chiefs have turned the ball over 25 times, six more than the Bengals' takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bengals.